 Secret No. 1: THEY LIKE THE WAY THEY SING.

-When a band singer or singer/songwriter comes to you, they’re there with a different mindset.
-Age has little to do with it.
-That singer is coming to you because they want something from their voice that they are unable to create.
+When a band singer or singer/songwriter comes to you, that singer is coming to you because they want something from their voice that they are unable to create.
 They have a problem they’ve been unable to solve themselves.

 A couple of things about that...